thinkingfish/technical-reading/README.md

 # technical-reading
-A list of things I have read.
+A list of things I am reading or have read.